WIMM-IT/slurm-analytics/README.md

   - CPU consumption and % utilisation
   - Memory consumption and % utilisation
   - user breakdown of "resource waste"
+  - NEW: memory churn, a proxy for data throughput

 - wait times.
 Does cluster have enough resources for demand?
   - weekly distribution of job wait times [as % of job time limit]